Neetu-bairwa/delta-damo/README.md

 # delta-damo
-This is a damo for git and github class.
+This is a damo for git & github class.